dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/about-documentation.rst

 ---------------------

-Many documentation locations have own user name spaces, and require separate application and approval.
-If you're a maintainer and you don't have permissions to edit the wiki, set up an account on wikidot.com and write to maintainers@ or ask on the IRC channel to get it added to the project.
+Many documentation locations have own user name spaces, and require separate account applications and approvals.
+If you're a maintainer and you don't have permissions to edit the wiki, set up an account on wikidot.com and write to maintainers@ or ask on the IRC channel to get your user added to the project.

 If you're a maintainer and you notice something wrong or missing in any of the above places, don't leave it broken!
 If you're not sure what's supposed to be